GenesisEducationKyiv/software-engineering-school-5-0-mykyyta/docs/adr/001-use-go.md

 - language
 - backend

+## Context

+The project required building a Weather API using Go, Node.js, or PHP.
+Python, despite being my most familiar language, was not allowed.
+This led to an evaluation of the allowed options.

 ## Decision rationale

 The task was to implement a Weather API using one of the allowed languages: Go, Node.js, or PHP.